Yashashrii/weather-app/README.md

 This is a weather application built using Node.js, Express, Axios and EJS.

-Users can enter a city name to get:
+Users can enter a city name to get details like:

 - Temperature
 - Humidity